AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Rectangle.md

 // access the annotations() object of the plot to work with annotations var controller = plot.annotations();

-// create a rectangle annotation controller.rectangle({
+// create a Rectangle annotation controller.rectangle({
     xAnchor: '2006-11-19',
     valueAnchor: 29.84,